NathanCHEVALIER/epimap/docs/map-contributing.md

 ### 4. Check :

 Workflows performs checks on map to ensure compatibility.
-You can also run these scripts to check the size in the headers and the matching of the cards with the data. please refer to [Test Section](#test-maps)
+You can also run these scripts to check the headers properties and maps/data compatibility.
+Please refer to [Test Section](#test-maps)

 <br />